redlineo/red_crypto/README.md

 Password manager for (almost) any QMK keyboards.
 Supports cryptographic algorithms:
 - [x] Kuznechik (Russian GOST cipher)
+- [x] SHA256 (for hashing key)
-- [ ] SHA256 (for hashing key)
+- [ ] Streebog (for hashing key, Russian GOST hash algorithm)
 - [ ] AES256

 ## Features and plans

 - [x] add read all ASCII-printable symbols for key
 - [x] add Kuznechik lib for non 128 bit MCU
-- [ ] use SHA256 for hashing key to set key length to 32 bytes
+- [x] use SHA256 for hashing key to set key length to 32 bytes
-- [ ] expand password length from 16 byte to 64
+- [ ] expand stored passwords length from 16 byte to 64
 - [ ] expand number of stored passwords, may be with auto-adding new keycodes
 - [ ] add CBC mode for Kuznechik, it will increase security